7 Appliances You Should Be Cleaning Regularly

 Yup.
 The dishwasher cleans dishes, so why should you need to clean the cleaner?
 Well, simply put, cleaning your dishwasher regularly will reduce bacteria build-up in the machine and help it last longer without any problems.
 Aiming for a monthly deep clean will keep your dishwasher performing at its best and really doesn’t need to be too much hassle if you know what you’re doing!

 Simply wiping down the door, sanitizing the tub, and washing the accessories once a month is really all you need to do to keep your dishwasher (and therefore dishes) sparkling and clean.
-You could even run the dishwasher with white vinegar and baking soda on the top rack for a thorough clean.
+You could even run the dishwasher with white vinegar and baking soda along with dishwasher tablets on the top rack for a thorough clean.

 Another appliance that’s job is to wash your clothes, you do need to clean your washing machine regularly if you want it to keep performing at its best and to go longer before a replacement is necessary.
 Little things like keeping the draw and door open after use can help the machine dry out and prevent mildew, mold, and bacteria build-up, but you should also be cleaning the rubber seal around the door regularly.